IgorBrandao42/Quantum-Gaussian-Information-Toolbox/README.md

 sq_degree = squeezing_degree(sq)  # Calculates the amount of squeezing
 ```

-Please refer to the [initial  documentation pdf](https://github.com/IgorBrandao42/Gaussian-Quantum-Information-Numerical-Toolbox-python/blob/main/Documentation%20-%20Quantum_Gaussian_Information_Toolbox%20-%20python.pdf) for a more indepth description of these and other methods!
+Please refer to the [arXiv:/2201.06368](https://arxiv.org/abs/2201.06368) for a more indepth description of these and other methods!

 ## gaussian_dynamics class
 The toolbox is also equipped with a second class 'gaussian_dynamics' to simulate unconditional and conditional time evolution of a given initial state (`gaussian_state`) following a gaussian preserving dynamics dictated by an arbitrary set of quantum Langevin and Lyapunov equations and general-dyne measurements.